Choupatate/CAA-RSS/README.md

 ### **3. Detecting New Updates**
 - On each run, the script compares the current entries with the previous ones stored in `previous_entries.json`.
-- If new entries are found, they are printed in the console (or can be sent as notifications).
+- If new entries are found, notifications are sent based on the configuration.

 ### **4. Notifications**
-- Currently, notifications are printed in the **GitHub Actions workflow logs**.
+- Notifications can be sent via **email** or **Slack**, configured in `config.json`.
-- You can extend the `notify_new_entries` function to send emails, Slack messages, or create GitHub issues.
+- The script prints new updates to the console and sends them according to the configuration.

 ### **5. Automation**
 - The script runs **daily at 8 AM UTC** via GitHub Actions.